rorynolan/strex/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 ## Reverse Dependencies
-* There are two reverse dependencies and this update causes no changes.
+* There are two reverse dependencies; this update does not break anything.